SAINTProtein/SAINT/README.md

 # Usage
 ## Tensorflow and Keras installation
 1. Please install [Tensorflow version: 1.15](https://www.tensorflow.org/install/gpu#older_versions_of_tensorflow).
 (Other 1.x versions should work, but have not been tested.
-Tensorflow-gpu version is recommendeed for faster inference.)
+Tensorflow-gpu version is recommended for faster inference.)
 2. Please install [Keras version: 2.2.5](https://pypi.org/project/Keras/2.2.5/).

 ## Download pretrained-model weights: